 Col. Thitisan Utthanaphon, the police chief better known as Joe Ferrari, testified Wednesday that although he did kill a man in his custody with a plastic bag, he didn’t mean for him to die.

-He admitted that Jeerapong was one of many suspects whose heads he wrapped in a plastic bag, saying he would make sure the bag wasn’t tied too tight.
-He also said the video of the killing, leaked in August by an unnamed whistleblower who said the chief was trying to extort money from Jeerapong, was tampered with.
+He admitted that Jirapong was one of many suspects whose heads he wrapped in a plastic bag, saying he would make sure the bag wasn’t tied too tight.
+He also said the video of the killing, leaked in August by an unnamed whistleblower who said the chief was trying to extort money from Jirapong, was tampered with.

 He is joined by six co-defendants in the case.
-All were charged with multiple crimes inculding conspiring to murder by torture, malfeasance, and coercion.
+All were charged with multiple crimes including conspiring to murder by torture, malfeasance, and coercion.

-At the hearing, Thitisan said he and his subordinates had gone undercover in August to arrest Jeerapong and his wife, who were found with 300 grams of meth.
+At the hearing, Thitisan said he and his subordinates had gone undercover in August to arrest Jirapong and his wife, who were found with 300 grams of meth.